canonical/checkbox/docs/reference/units/test-plan.rst

     This optional field can be used to alter the natural job definition category association.
-Currently Checkbox allows each job definition to associate itself with at most one category (see plainbox-category-units(7) and plainbox-job-units(7) for details).
+Currently Checkbox allows each job definition to associate itself with at most one category (see :doc:`category` and :doc:`job` for details).
 This is sub-optimal as some tests can be easily assigned equally well to two categories at the same time.

     For that reason, it may be necessary, in a particular test plan, to override the natural category association with one that more correctly